openmultiplayer/web/docs/scripting/functions/DisablePlayerRaceCheckpoint.md

 - [IsPlayerInCheckpoint](IsPlayerInCheckpoint): Check if a player is in a checkpoint.
 - [SetPlayerRaceCheckpoint](SetPlayerRaceCheckpoint): Create a race checkpoint for a player.
 - [IsPlayerInRaceCheckpoint](IsPlayerInRaceCheckpoint): Check if a player is in a race checkpoint.
+- [IsPlayerRaceCheckpointActive](IsPlayerRaceCheckpointActive): Check if the player currently has a race checkpoint visible.
 - [OnPlayerEnterCheckpoint](../callbacks/OnPlayerEnterCheckpoint): Called when a player enters a checkpoint.
 - [OnPlayerLeaveCheckpoint](../callbacks/OnPlayerLeaveCheckpoint): Called when a player leaves a checkpoint.
 - [OnPlayerEnterRaceCheckpoint](../callbacks/OnPlayerEnterRaceCheckpoint): Called when a player enters a race checkpoint.